 The ketogenic diet is not difficult or overly restrictive; in fact you may find you can eat lots of delicious foods that you formerly believed were ‘bad for you’.
 There are many books published about it now including my own Dissident Diet which is geared towards weight loss but can equally be used to battle cancer.
 Breakfast tends to be the most difficult choice as the conventional cereal and toast routine is ruled out – but eggs and bacon are back on the menu.
 Main meals and eating out are a doddle as long as you stay away from the bread basket and sweet trolley.
 You can get started for yourself by following a low carb high fat (LCHF) diet: I recommend The Real Meal Revolution and The Ketogenic Cookbook as excellent resources along with my own recipe website if you feel you want to go it alone.

 But if you are already dealing with a cancer diagnosis then your body is already trying to juggle some major system imbalances, and it’s likely that you need to make some lifestyle changes along with your diet to return to a better state of health.
-I recommend finding someone to help you.
+I have developed my Three Steps to Health programme to help you do exactly that.
 Working together allows us to create a more tailored diet for you which, as well as restricting glucose, takes into account your health history and lifestyle.
 We can also look more closely at your individual susceptibility with functional and genetic testing.
 You can read more about how that works on my consult page and by looking at the case studies I have written about.

 I do hope that everything I’ve written here has given you a clearer understanding of your disease, and maybe given you some hope that making changes to your diet may have the potential to improve your overall health.
 Please get in touch if you would like some help with that.